kittysquee/team-handbook/github-for-non-gitters.md

 ### 2. Write your content

 Write your markdown.
-Here we've linked to some external Github help about how our work flows, and added a couple of (nested) lists.
+Here we've linked to some external GitHub help about how our work flows, and added a couple of (nested) lists.

 ![](img/03-add-content.png "Add stuff")